Want to learn how to homestead?

 - Fix or upkeep any outdoor homesteading buildings.

 Be thankful for the sunshine and plants growing again

 - Move the warm season crops mid-month or earlier with hoop tunnel or frost protection.
 Add compost or seasoil under each plant.

 - Transplant the remaining brassicas and add compost under each plant.
 Sow lettuce and radishes around brassicas as a bumper crop until plants get larger.

 - Continue succession sowing the ‘come and cut again’ greens after the May heat wave for June (many usually bolt by now).

 - Harvest early spring crops.
 Pull up any overwintered veggies and replace with transplants.

-- Be super excited not to worry about last spring frost.
-Our last frost is May 20th although it’s often end of April.
-Early May I always expect a frost and have heavy weight row cover handy to cover plants if needed.
+- Our last frost is May 20th although it’s often end of April.
+Early May I always expect a frost and have heavy weight row cover if needed.

-- Keep an eye for bolting plants and pests.
+- Keep an eye for bolting plants and pests like cabbage worms or aphids.
 Constant vigilance is the best gardening technique!